Understanding Low Water Pressure: Common Causes Explained

 When DIY Isn't Enough

 Some situations require professional expertise.
-Don't attempt DIY fixes if you suspect pipe corrosion or need pipe replacement, your pressure regulator needs replacement (requires cutting and reconnecting pipes), you have hidden leaks requiring detection equipment, or you need a whole-house pressure booster system installed.
+Don't attempt DIY fixes if you suspect pipe corrosion or need pipe replacement, your pressure regulator needs replacement (it requires cutting and reconnecting pipes), you have hidden leaks requiring detection equipment, or you need a whole-house pressure booster system installed.

 When to Replace Your Pressure Regulator and Consider Booster Systems